 Eponyms, chemical substances, abbreviations, and others, though, may call for the use of upper case letters.
 Examples: Behçets syndrome; Candida albicans antigen assay; pH profile measurement; ECG finding; blood group A.

 If the case of the initial letter in a source or target language description is significant, i.e. if the term must start with a capital letter respectively a lower case letter, this will be reflected in the SNOMED CT® source and target language description tables, by use of an “Initial capital status” flag.
 In connection with the translation, it is important that this flag be activated in such cases.

-Question to be considered: Are there specific reasons that a particular concept should start with, or, comprise upper or lower case letters?
+Question to be considered: Are there specific reasons that a particular concept should start with, or, comprise upper or lower case letters?-->this is explained in the first elearning module

-Punctuation, typographical signs, symbols, and digits
+4.3.8Punctuation, typographical signs, symbols, and digits

 Commas and dashes are used extensively in SNOMED CT® in cases where it has been deemed useful to add supplementary information to a term, such as: